Ultimately, you want to have regular, open dialogue and avoid being ostracised.

 - Cycle Audit and Review: promote the use of cycle audits on new schemes and cycle reviews on those already in existence.

 - Cycle Counts – suggest and assist with proper surveys establishing the true levels of cycling use and, crucially, of demand in the area.

 For lobbying both officers and councillors:

-- Avoid hostile confrontation at all costs; remember that officers and even councillors can and do make complaints about CTC local campaigners whom they believe to have behaved in a vexatious or unprofessional manner, CTC views and handles complaints against its accredited representatives very seriously indeed.
+- Avoid hostile confrontation at all costs; remember that officers and even councillors can and do make complaints about Cycling UK local campaigners whom they believe to have behaved in a vexatious or unprofessional manner, Cycling UK views and handles complaints against its accredited representatives very seriously indeed.